Icinga/icingaweb2/doc/80-Upgrading.md

 **Breaking changes**

 * We've upgraded jQuery to version 3.4.1.
-If you're a module developer, check what's been deprecated since v2.1 or earlier and has now been removed. (https://api.jquery.com/category/deprecated/)
+If you're a module developer, please add `?_dev` to your address bar to check for log messages emitted by jquery-migrate. (https://github.com/jquery/jquery-migrate) Your javascript code will still work, though jquery-migrate will notify you if you're utilizing deprecated/removed functions. jquery-migrate will be removed with Icinga Web v2.8 and code not adjusted accordingly will stop working.

 ## Upgrading to Icinga Web 2 2.6.x <a id="upgrading-to-2.6.x"></a>